TimoBolkart/voca/README.md

 ## Demo

-We provide demos i) to synthesize a character animation given an speech signal (VOCA), ii) to alter identity dependent face shape and head pose of an animation sequence using FLAME, and iii) to generate templates (e.g. by sampling the [FLAME](http://flame.is.tue.mpg.de/) identity shape space, or by reconstructing a template from an image using [RingNet](https://github.com/soubhiksanyal/RingNet) that can be animated with VOCA.
+We provide demos to
+1) synthesize a character animation given an speech signal (VOCA),
+2) alter identity dependent face shape and head pose of an animation sequence using FLAME, and
+3) generate templates (e.g. by sampling the [FLAME](http://flame.is.tue.mpg.de/) identity shape space, or by reconstructing a template from an image using [RingNet](https://github.com/soubhiksanyal/RingNet) that can be animated with VOCA.

 ##### VOCA output